Xyclade/MachineLearning/Readme.md

 Unfortunately there is no golden rule for finding the right sigma for every dataset.
 Possibly one of the best approaches is to calculate the sigma for your data, which is the `√(variance)` and then take steps around that value to see which sigma performs well.
 Since the variance in this data was between 0.2 and 0.5 we took this as center and explored several values at each side of this center to see the performance of the SVM with the gaussian kernel in our case.

-In order to determine a good correction rate you should understand a little bit of the theory behind an SVM.
-The basic SVM is a binary classifier that divides a dataset into 2 parts by picking a hyperplane that represents the largest separation between the datapoints.
-If there is no perfect split, the correction rate allows for picking a hyperplane that still splits as well as possible within that error rate.
-Thus the correction rate allows the hyperplane to be fit even when there are some points in the way.
-This means that we cannot come up with a 'standard' correction rate for every case.However when there is no overlap in the data, lower values should perform better than higher values.
-As for a start, we took the correction rate identical to the sigma values.

 When we look at the results table and their false prediction percentages, it shows that the best performance is with a very low sigma (0.001) and a correction rate of 1.0 and up.
 However if we would use this model in practice with new data, it might be [overfitted](#overfitting).
 This is why you should always be careful when testing the model against its own training data.
 A better approach would be to perform [cross validation](#cross-validation), or verify against future data.

 ####Example 2 (Polynomial Kernel)

 The gaussian kernel is not always the best choice, even though it is the most commonly picked kernel when using SVM's.
 This is why in this example we will show a case in which a polynomial kernel outperforms the gaussian kernel.
-Note that even though the example data for this case is constructed, similar data can be found in the field.
-The training data we used for this example can be download [here](./Example%20Data/SVM_Example_2.csv), and the testing data [here](./Example%20Data/SVM_Example_2_Test_data.csv)
+Note that even though the example data for this case is constructed, similar data can be found in the field (with a bit more noise).
+The training data we used for this example can be downloaded [here](./Example%20Data/SVM_Example_2.csv), and the testing data [here](./Example%20Data/SVM_Example_2_Test_data.csv)

 For the example data we created 2 classes with a polynomial degree of 3, and generated a testing and training data file.
 The training data contains the first 500 points on the x axis, whereas the testing data contains the points from 500 to 1000 on the x axis.
 In order to see why a polynomial kernel would work, we plot the data.
 The left plot is the training data, and the right one the testing data.